MujyKun/IreneBot/languages/README.md

 All content inside the curly braces are automatically made bold when the files are loaded.
 To keep more human-readable logging, Irene will remove `**` from the messages when logging.
 Do not surround phrases by `` as it will be negated when bolded.
+All module names (keys) should be entirely lowercase.

 **Bot Name:** `{bot_name}`
 **Bot ID:** `{bot_id}`